These recipes aren’t just for fuel. They’re for happiness.

 Though we wish there was, there is no quick fix for anxiety and depression.
 The key to finding your way back to happiness is by incorporating wellness into your daily routine.
 This could be as simple as taking 5 minutes during your working day to get up from your desk and stretch.
 It could be by taking time to think of what you’re grateful for before bedtime.
 Or, it could be by nurturing your mind with food.

-Nutrition is a great place to start, but if you’d like further support, our team of counsellors and psychotherapists are here to listen.
+Nutrition is a great place to start, but if you’d like further support, our clinical psychologists, counselling psychologists and counsellors are here to listen.

 J Firth, J E Gangwisch, A Borsini, R E Wootton, E A Mayer, Food and mood: how do diet and nutrition affect mental wellbeing?, 2020.